DHBW-MEOW/eduflow-deploy/README.md

 Inside api_endpoint.txt: here the full backend-url is required (e.g. https://api.localhost) it is read by the frontend.

-Inside compose.yaml: In the backend section the env-variable FRONTEND_CORS_URL has to be set to the frontend-url, it is read by the backend and configures CORS.
+Inside compose.yaml: In the backend section the env-variable FRONTEND_CORS_URL has to be set to the frontend-url (e.g. https://localhost), it is read by the backend and configures CORS.

 Inside Caddyfile: Here you can set the frontend and backend-url individually, this is used by the reverse proxy and determines the URLs.